muhz9786/getdanmaku/README.md

 - You can also use it as a module, which call it's function to get id of danmaku list, url or json document of danmaku list.

-A .exe program which can run directly: [getdm.exe](https://github.com/muhz9786/getdanmaku/releases/tag/v1.0)
+A exe program which can run directly: [getdm.exe](https://github.com/muhz9786/getdanmaku/releases/tag/v1.0)

 ---